AndreaSH15/AndreaSH15.github.io/_pages/home.md

   - image_path: assets/Images/20220805_082745_mfnr.jpg # no quotes this time
     alt: "Scientific presentations"
     excerpt: "Scientific presentations"
-    url: "Posters and presentations" # note that these can also be full urls that take people to other sites
+    url: "/scientific-presentations/" # note that these can also be full urls that take people to other sites
     btn_class: "btn--inverse" # feel free to change the button style!
     btn_label: "Whatever you want your button to say"
 ---